 Stalking - Any pervasive and unwelcome pattern of pursuing contact with another individual.

-Stalking can be overt (confrontational) or covert (hidden).
-A stalker may employ one or both techniques.
+Stalking can be overt (confrontational) or covert (hidden), and a stalker may employ one or both forms.

 Overt Stalking is characterized by confrontations, demands for attention, threats, pleading for recognition, persistent unwelcome advances and intrusions, phone calls, personal appearances and the like.

-Covert Stalking is hidden and includes following, tracking, spying, secret manipulation etc.
+Covert Stalking is hidden and includes following, tracking, spying and secret manipulation, for example.

-Following an individual or tracking their movements & actions.
+Following an individual or tracking their movements and actions.

 Presenting oneself repeatedly to a person who has asked to be left alone.

-Persistent unwelcome phone calls, emails, text messages, letters or communiques.
+Persistent unwelcome phone calls, emails, text messages, letters, parcels, third-party messages or Online postings to personal web pages.

 Intruding or inserting oneself into the relationships of another person without their explicit permission.